pulumi/docs/content/crossguard/_index.md

 ---
-title: Policy as Code with Pulumi
+title: Policy as Code for Any Cloud with Pulumi
 type: page
 layout: crossguard
-meta_title: Enforce Infrastructure Policies on Any Cloud
+meta_title: Policy as Code for Any Cloud
 meta_desc: |
     Use policy as code to continuously govern your organization's cloud applications and infrastructure &mdash; security, compliance, cost controls, and more.